-The graphite and marble ore Reserves in our Beishan Mine within the elevation limits of our mining license as at 31 December 2023 are reported in accordance with the JORC Code (2012).
-These Ore Reserves are classified as Probable and are reported as follows:
+The graphite and marble Ore Reserves in our Beishan Mine within the elevation limits of our mining license as at 31 December 2024 are reported in accordance with the JORC Code (2012).
+These Ore Reserves are classified as Proved and Probable and are reported as follows:

-Graphite Ore Reserve Statement within the approved mining license elevation limits as at 31 December 2023
+Graphite Ore Reserve Statement within the approved mining license elevation limits as at 31 December 2024

-Туре Ore Reserve Category Tonnage (kt) TGC (%) Graphite Probable 8,500 10.05
+Туре Ore Reserve Category Tonnage (kt) TGC (%) Graphite Proved Probable 2,209 4,957 10.8 11.1 Total 7,166 11.0

-Notes: The Ore Reserves are reported, with a 6.2% total graphitic carbon (TGC) cut-off.
+Notes: Ore Reserves reported include Mineral Resources.
+The Ore Reserves are reported with a 7.2% TGC cut-off.
 A 10% dilution rate and 5% mining loss have been taken into account.
+The reference point of the Graphite Ore Reserves estimates is the feed point to processing plant.
 Appropriate rounding has been applied to tonnages and grades, which may result in apparent summation differences between tonnes, grade, and contained mineral content.
 SRK does not consider these differences to be material.
-The assumptions, except the cut-off remain unchanged, compared with those used in the previous disclosed estimates and can be found in the annual report of the Company for the year ended 31 December 2022.
-The lower cut-off is due to changes of operating costs and selling price.